YairHalberstadt/stronginject/README.md

 ## Usage

+The [wiki](https://github.com/YairHalberstadt/stronginject/wiki) is currently a work in progress.
+It aims to give a more thorough formal overview of everything in StrongInject, whereas this section of the readme gives a briefer overview relying heavily on examples.
+I would read through this first, then check out the wiki if you have any questions.

 ### Declaring a container
 To create a container for a specific type, declare your container partial and inherit from `StrongInject.IContainer<T>`: